-Palm Springs and California desert area is nothing if not unique.
-Palm Springs has had a long association with the rich and famous of Hollywood and continues to prove as a great escape from the hustle and bustle of more metropolitan cities such as Los Angeles.
+Palm Springs and Southern California desert area is nothing if not unique.
+Palm Springs has had a long association with the rich and famous of Hollywood and continues to prove a great escape from the hustle and bustle of more metropolitan cities such as Los Angeles.

 Its neighboring areas are equally as unique and quirky and are definitely worth paying a visit if you’re road-tripping to the desert area.
 If you can manage to tear yourself away from sunbathing by the pool for a day or two, you’ll find a world of eccentric art, spectacular hiking trails, and unique architecture in the deserts of Southern California.

 This round-up of things to do is centralized in the Palm Springs, Palm Desert, and Joshua Tree National Park areas.
 So hop out of that pool, dry off, grab your car keys, and get ready for a fun Palm Springs road trip.

 All of the picks below, broken out by city/region, are great choices for your first few visits to the area.
 So read up and take notes on how to best experience the Southern California desert life!

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!

 Table of Contents

 The best time to visit Palm Springs is between January to April and October to December.
 This is when the weather is the most pleasant.
 During January to March, the weather is at its very best with lots of sunshine and very pleasant average temperatures ranging between 71-78 degrees F (or 22 to 27 degrees celsius).

 Given the near-perfect weather, these months are some of the busiest times of the year to visit.
 Yep, surprisingly, the fall and winter months are prime time in the desert!